kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

 ## Why bundle size matters

-Before getting into the bundling itself, it is worth saying why I care about this at all.
-I teach two OCaml-heavy courses at IIT
+I teach two OCaml-heavy courses at IIT Madras:
-Madras:
 [CS3100](https://github.com/fplaunchpad/cs3100_m20), the
 undergraduate functional programming course, and [CS6868](https://github.com/fplaunchpad/cs6868_s26), the more recent graduate course on language abstractions for parallelism.
-The lecture notes, examples and homework for both would be considerably more useful as _interactive books_ that a student can read, edit and run entirely client-side, with no local installation.
-The same shape would help us when we run hands-on OCaml and OxCaml workshops.
-At any in-person workshop with a few dozen attendees, limited time, and the patchy conference WiFi we all know too well, a substantial fraction of the first session routinely gets spent on the _installation hump_, waiting for everyone to get `opam`, the compiler, and the required libraries working on their machines before the actual content can begin.
-The shorter the workshop, the more painful that overhead becomes relative to the time we actually have for teaching.
+The lecture notes, examples and homework for both would be much more useful as _interactive books_ that a student can read, edit and run entirely client-side, with no local installation.
+The same shape would help us when we run hands-on OCaml and OxCaml workshops, where the first session routinely gets eaten by the _installation hump_: getting `opam`, the compiler and the required libraries working on every attendee's machine over patchy conference WiFi, before the teaching can begin.

 The broader effort to make installation painless is the OCaml Platform [roadmap](https://ocaml.org/tools/platform-roadmap), which we have been working on at Tarides as a "zero to OCaml in one click" experience.
-That roadmap targets a developer who wants a real local toolchain on their machine, with the full editor, debugger and project-management story; the latency budget is generous, since this is a one-time setup the developer will keep using.
-A workshop attendee has a much shorter latency budget and a much narrower target: they only need _enough_ of OCaml to complete the exercises on the page in front of them, for the duration of the workshop.
-The client-side `x-ocaml` toplevel is a natural fit for that narrower target, because everything ships as static assets and there is no installation step at all.
-The bundle, in this setting, _is_ the latency budget; a 285 MB download makes the in-browser path effectively unshippable, while a 4 MB download makes it a realistic alternative to standing up a local toolchain for a 90-minute session.
+That roadmap targets a developer who wants a real local toolchain, with the full editor, debugger and project-management story, and a generous latency budget since this is a one-time setup.
+A workshop attendee has a much narrower
+target: just _enough_ OCaml to complete the exercises in front of them.
+The client-side `x-ocaml` toplevel fits that target naturally, because everything ships as static assets and there is no installation step.
+The bundle, in this setting, _is_ the latency
+budget: 285 MB makes the in-browser path unshippable, 4 MB makes it a realistic alternative to a local toolchain for a 90-minute session.

 ## Why 285 MB?